janhq/jan/docs/blog/rag-is-not-enough.md

 Specifically, we trained it on Nitro [docs](https://nitro.jan.ai/docs).
 For context, Nitro is the default inference engine for Jan.
 It’s a serious server implementation of LlamaCPP, written in C++, with multimodal, queues, and other production-level server capabilities.

 It made an interesting corpus because it was rife with post-2023 technical jargon, edge cases, and poor informational layout.

+## Generating a training dataset for GPT-4 and training

+The first step was to transform Nitro’s unstructured format into a synthetic Q&A dataset designed for [instruction tuning](https://arxiv.org/pdf/2109.01652.pdf).

+The text was split into chunks of 300-token segments with 30-token overlaps.
+This was to target a GPT-4 with 8k context length.
+This helped to avoid a [lost-in-the-middle](https://arxiv.org/abs/2307.03172) problem where LLM can’t use context efficiently to answer given questions.

+The chunks were then given to **GPT-4** to generate 3800 Q&A pairs.
+You can find the [open-sourced dataset here](https://huggingface.co/datasets/jan-hq/nitro_binarized_v2) on HuggingFace.